 What does credit score mean?

-The likelihood of a borrower being able to repay a loan is highly dependent on his or her credit score, and this is of much interest to a lender.
+The likelihood of a borrower being able to repay a loan is highly dependent on his or her credit score, and this is of much interest to a loan provider.
 Credit scores are numerical values which, based on a consumer’s credit history, defines if you are worthy of getting the loan that you apply for.
 Ranging from 1,000-2,000, the greater your credit score – which equals a better risk grade or rating – the more you are considered financially reliable.

 Why your credit score is important